 The 66-year old president was savagely murdered by private soldier Harrison Pennoh, who later proved mentally unstable.
-Before the end of the month the entire Cabinet had been put on trial and sentenced to death – with no right to be defended by a lawyer and no right to appeal to the verdict.
+Before the end of the month, the entire Cabinet had been put on trial and sentenced to death – with no right to be defended by a lawyer and no right to appeal to the verdict.

 Ten days later after the coup Cecil Dennis (Minister of Foreign Affairs, the person to the right on the first photo) and twelve other government officials were taken to a beach, a block south of the Barclay army barracks west of the Executive Mansion, and murdered in front of screaming crowds of jubilant indigenous Liberian citizens.
 It was a nightmarish scenario.

-Two more soldiers finally approached and sprayed Cecil with a Uzi and pistol at point-blank range, hitting him in the face, body and head, until he was dead.
+Two more soldiers finally approached and sprayed Cecil with an Uzi and pistol at point-blank range, hitting him in the face, body, and head, until he was dead.
 Each man was later hit with 50 or 60 extra bullets by the drunken soldiers.

 In other words, white Americans were afraid of the rising number of freed slaves and considered it to be best to send them to Africa.
 The British had started doing the same in Sierra Leone, right next door.
 The freed slaves and their descendent became known as Americo-Liberians.

 The Americo-Liberians of course knew little about the African culture their ancestors had before becoming enslaved.
 They had European-American educations and knowledge.
 So they ran the colony as some kind of little America in Africa.

 There were regular insurgencies and riots occurring.
 When Doe took over and killed Tolbert and his supporters this marked the end of the Americo-Liberian rule.
 Doe was eventually tortured and killed in front of a camera when Prince Johnson and Charles Taylor launched a military campaign against him.
-Eventually Charles Taylor was elected and then a second civil war started to dispose of him.
+Eventually, Charles Taylor was elected and then a second civil war started to dispose of him.

-His ears were cut off, then some of his fingers and toes; the next day the rest of his body was cut up, cooked and eaten.
+His ears were cut off, then some of his fingers and toes; the next day the rest of his body was cut up, cooked, and eaten.
 The spectacle of his torture was videotaped and seen on news reports around the world.